R3tr093/Heroku-socket/README.md

 <code>sudo snap install --classic heroku </code>

-<p> If your not using Linux, i let you find an equals solution who make sense to you, you probably should take a look on <a href="https://devcenter.heroku.com/articles/heroku-cli" target="_blank"> Heroku CLI documentation</a>.</p>
+<p> If your not using a Linux OS, I let you find an equals solution who make sense to you, you probably should take a look on <a href="https://devcenter.heroku.com/articles/heroku-cli" target="_blank"> Heroku CLI documentation</a>.</p>

 # Let's deploy !